spectrochempy.read_opus

 Other Parameters:

 • content (bytes object, optional) – Instead of passing a filename for further reading, a bytes content can be directly provided as bytes objects.
 The most convenient way is to use a dictionary.
-This feature is particularly useful for a GUI Dash application to handle drag and drop of files into a Browser.
+This feature is particularly useful for a web application to handle drag and drop of files into a Browser.

 • csv_delimiter (str, optional, default: csv_delimiter) – Set the column delimiter in CSV file.

-• description (str, optional) – A Custom description.
+• description (str, optional) – A custom description.

 • directory (Path object objects or valid urls, optional) – From where to read the files.